kitmeng/kitmeng.github.io/_posts/2020-01-01-oppo-x-fc-barcelona-campaign.markdown

 <p>
 	Are you just a spectator of the beautiful game?
 Or do you aspire for more?
 	The OPPO and FC Barcelona partnership empowers you to become the ultimate fan.
-	Going Beyond the Shot means .
+	Going Beyond the Shot means.

 	The following ideas were presented as part of a proposed integrated campaign.
 </p>